isomerpages/imda-pixel/_connect-with-us/FAQ.md

 ##### 6. Are PIXEL’s events and workshops free?

 Yes!
 The majority of our events and workshops are complimentary to drive innovation.
-You can sign up for the latest events here.
+You can sign up for the latest events [here](https://form.gov.sg/#!/5f6327d424978a001130835c).

+#### 7. I represent a corporate/ enterprise, and I want to find innovative solutions in a particular domain.
+How can I get to know PIXEL’s start-ups and view their demos?

+You may email us at [pixel@imda.gov.sg](mailto:pixel@imda.gov.sg), sharing with us more details about your business pain point and innovation needs.

-Is Wi-Fi provided in PIXEL?
+#### 8. Is Wi-Fi provided in PIXEL?

 Yes!
 PIXEL uses Wireless@SG and users with Wireless@SG account have access to free Wi-Fi services.